6 Ways to Use AI for Business and its Growth – TRO

 As such, human resources professionals are implementing machine learning algorithms in the candidate searching process.
 The algorithm is capable of looking for the necessary keywords in submitted resumes to save the time of hiring managers as they sift through the papers.

-An HR or manager gets an enormous number of similar questions that may be answered with the help of chatbots without a hitch (we’ll bring up chatbots in the next point).
+An HR or manager gets an enormous number of similar questions that may be answered with the help of chatbots integrated with recruitment software without a hitch (we’ll bring up chatbots in the next point).
 This will save them from repetitive tasks and help them focus on improving the quality of their duties.

 And on top of it all, AI is a long way off just automation.
 Some tools check emails for related data and set up programmed calendar events.